dnil/FindSV_core/README.md

     FindTranslocations
     genmod

-their paths need to be added to the config file
+their paths need to be added to the config file, genmod may be installed and used through the conda environment by following the steps described in the conda install section

 Reference_dir
 The path to the reference directory is set using the reference_dir flag.
 There reference needs to be split per chromosome.